claudioc/treenee/README.md

 ## Features (and limits)

-- no database needed; all tree definitions are just JSON file (one file for each tree)
+- no database needed; all tree definitions are just YAML file (one file for each tree, in case you need to serve more than one)
 - no login, no registration; access to the application is always anonymous (see below for a discussion about [security](#security))
 - trees can be made "private" with a code, to make them accessible only to people who know that code.
 The code is requested in the home page
 - each answer can be given a "value" which is added until the end so that each user can get a "score" (read more in the [Score section](#score) below)
 - optionally, a person can only visit a node once (option `trackVisits`, which defaults to `false`); going back and forth the nodes with the browser's capabilities is fully handled
-- all JSON files used by the App can contain JavaScript comments
 - many validating checks are performed on the inputs to ensure the trees are consistent and robust
 - a cookie is used to maintain track of the session data
 - the JSON schema for the tree definition is provided in `tree-schema.json`